1200°C SAFETY

 cerabone® and its production processes

-applicable national and international regulatory and safety requirements for bovine bone grafts
+fulfill applicable national and international regulatory and safety requirements for bovine bone grafts

 including ISO 22422-1, ISO 22442-2 and ISO 22442-3.